jin0s/Crossing-Words/README.md

 ## Sprint Backlog
 * https://docs.google.com/spreadsheets/d/1ho4MHLfHYYG90qOGLvA9yksRg7iM44FcjVvcUUN4qdw/edit#gid=0
+* Sprint 1 and 2 are on different tabs in the Sprint Backlog sheet

 ## Burndown Chart
 * https://docs.google.com/spreadsheets/d/1O6-5PgWYNVYqPI3yn2iEwXZJWgYm1r5lbdo5Slb988c/edit#gid=0
+* Sprint 1 and 2 are on different tabs in the Burndown Chart

 ## Design Documents
 * The website is hosted on a Raspberry Pi on Jin's Home Network.
 In order to gain SSH access to the server, the developer's need to send Jin a public RSA key.